osamaalhimyari/frappe_form/README.md

     locale: locale, // The specific locale for the Button and validation texts
     localizations: localizations, // To add support for extra localization
     isLoading: loading, // Whether is some ongoing operation before loading the UI
-    onSubmit: onSubmit, // Callback to get the Form Response
+    onSubmit: onSubmit, // Callback when the user wants to submit the Form
-    onCancel: onCancel, // Callback when the user wants to cancel the submission of the Form.
-Return true to allow the cancellation.
+    onCancel: onCancel, // Callback when the user wants to cancel the submission of the Form
+    onResponse: onResponse, // Callback to get the Form Response
     controller: controller, // The DocFormController to use for item view and response generation )
 ```